-All liquids to be removed from the site, including but not limited to, excavation dewatering, decontamination waters and groundwater monitoring well purge and development waters, will be handled, transported and disposed in accordance with applicable local, State, and Federal regulations.
-Dewatering, purge and development fluids will not be recharged back to the land surface or subsurface of the site, and will be managed off-site, unless prior approval is obtained from NYSDEC.
+All liquids to be removed from the Site, including but not limited to, excavation dewatering and decontamination waters, will be handled, transported and disposed of in accordance with applicable local, State, and Federal regulations.
+Dewatering and decontamination waters will not be recharged back to the land surface or subsurface of the Site, and will be managed off-site, unless prior approval is obtained from NYSDEC.